ervandew/eclim/src/doc/content/guides/install.rst

 Once you have the eclim daemon (headed or headless) running, you can then test
 eclim:

-- open a vim window and issuing the command, :ref:`:PingEclim`.
+- open a vim window and issue the command, :ref:`:PingEclim`.
 The result of executing this command should be the eclim and eclipse version echoed to the bottom of your Vim window.
 If however, you receive ``unable to connect to eclimd - connect: Connection refused``, or something similar, then your eclimd server is not running or something is preventing eclim from connecting to it.
 If you receive this or any other errors you can start by first examining the eclimd output to see if it gives any info as to what went wrong.
-If at this point you are unsure how to proceed, feel free to post your issue on the `eclim user`_ mailing list.
+If at this point you are unsure how to proceed you can view the :ref:`troubleshooting guide <guides/troubleshoot>` or feel free to post your issue on the `eclim user`_ mailing list.

     Example of successful ping: